 Recordkeeping for domestic workers

 The Domestic Workers Bill of Rights requires some additional recordkeeping, including timesheets and employment agreements.
-For more information, visit our page on domestic workers.
+There are also other rights and requirements for domestic workers.

 The Massachusetts Blue Laws control hours of operation for certain businesses and require some businesses to pay extra compensation (known as "premium pay") on Sundays and some legal holidays.

 These laws are enforced by the Attorney General's Office.
 The Department of Labor Standards has authority over the statewide approval of local permits allowing businesses to open on Columbus Day, Veteran's Day, Thanksgiving and Christmas when they otherwise could not open for some or all hours on those days.
 If you have questions about the statewide approval process, please contact the Department of Labor Standards’ Minimum Wage Program at (617) 626-6952.